INTO THE TOMB OF DRACULA

 fact that the plot needed constant development in order

-a major change in plot direction by moving the focal
+introduced a major change in plot direction by moving the

-point in terms of location from London to Boston in September 1975 with
+focal point in terms of location from London to Boston in

 In the established tradition of Tomb of Dracula, Harold H. Harold and the story woven around him was just plain silly - a character better suited for the whacky world of Marvel's Howard the Duck (where, sure enough, he did appear).
 Tomb of Dracula #38 was a turning point as the comedy element introduced by Marv Wolfman backfired completely and basically killed an overall atmosphere which was already thinning out a bit and was in need, if anything, of reinforcement.
 Instead, Wolfman placed a character at center stage who was nothing else than a completely neurotic fool.
 A few of his lines were funny, most of them weren't, but they all resulted in the same: it was getting increasingly hard to take events seriously when you were constantly confronted with oneliners which could have come straight from a Woody Allen spoof on vampire movies.
 Or was Wolfman thinking about Polanski's Fearless Vampirekillers in the back of his mind?
 Whatever it was, it didn't work - an opinion shared by Gene Colan: